On the Table

 People loved the experience.
 On the Table showed that the region’s appetite for coming together to share conversation and community is huge: not a single On the Table host said they wouldn’t participate again.
 In particular, the initiative was recognized for creating a rare opportunity for young people to share directly with adults about the challenges they experience, the opportunities they see, and the needs they want addressed.

-The Community Foundation for Southeast Michigan will release a detailed report exploring the conversation themes and takeaways in 2018.
+In May, 2018, Community Foundation for Southeast Michigan released a detailed report exploring the conversation themes and takeaways of this initiatives, which can be found on their website.
+For a summary of the results, go here.